| Training Opportunities |

 forecasting and maximizing sales tax revenue.
 This session is co-presented by Michael

-Local Budgeting – Part 1 CPE: 6 (Technical) Cost: $200 ($260 non-members) Level: Basic Class
+Companies California Local Budgeting – Part 1 CPE: 6 (Technical) Cost: $200 ($260 non-members) Level: Basic Class Size: 60 The

 California Local Budgeting Course welcomes all local government professionals